apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/migration/migration.md

       kbcli migration describe ${migration-task-name}
       ```

-   2. Under the prerequisite that there exists continuous write into the source database, observe whether the timestamp is still in progress and whether there is almost no delay.
+   2. Under the prerequisite that there exists continuous write into the source, observe whether the timestamp is still in progress and whether there is almost no delay.
 For example,

       ```bash
       kbcli migration logs ${migration-task-name} --step cdc | grep current_position